 Here you must be aware that the longer you want to store data, the larger and more expensive the SIEM solution will be.

-In this example, I assume that the retention period is 1 year i.e. 365 days.
-This means that the annual storage requirement would be roughly 365 times the daily storage requirement if you want to be on the safe side.
-Nevertheless, EPS numbers are falling drastically on weekends and holidays.
+In this example, I assume that the retention period is 1 year i.e., 365 days.
+This means that the annual storage requirement would be roughly 365 times the daily storage requirement – if you want to be on the safe side.
+Nevertheless, EPS numbers are falling drastically in weekends and holidays.
 So be aware that the current EPS number you have is not the average EPS number for the entire period.
 We often meet customers who come with a very high EPS number and when we ask about their storage consumption, this is not related to the EPS number.
 So it is highly recommended calculate on the EPS number for the entire year or use this model to do the math from EPS numbers to storage size and the other way around from storage size to EPS numbers:

 Annual storage consumption = Daily storage consumption * 365

 As for the retention period I have seen many decision makers try to stay on the very safe side and choose retention periods that are unnecessarily long.

 According to the company Mandiant Solutions, the average number of days a hacker was present on a victim’s network before they were discovered: 197 days in 2019, 205 days in 2014, from 229 days in 2013 and 243 days in 2012.
 This brings me to the conclusion that the retention period for security alarms and surveillance alarms should be at least 1 year and no longer than 3 years.
 The same study by Mandiant Solutions states that “the longest time a hacker was present before he was discovered was six years and three months”.
 Last but not least, the storage period naturally depends on the vulnerability of the data you have, and how strict the requirements are for the retention period.
 Eg. the requirements in the financial sector will be high, just as there are also higher requirements when it comes to citizens’ personal data.

 I hope you can use this model to calculate your EPS and how much Storage is needed.